Quran code: Criticism

 Common critiques of numerological claims also apply to the Quran Code.
-Critics often invoke the concept of Stochastic processes to explain how seemingly mystical patterns could appear in any large dataset.
+Critics often invoke the concept of stochastic processes to explain how seemingly mystical patterns could appear in any large dataset.
 One such critic was Bilal Philips, who argued that Rashad Khalifa's "miracle 19" theory was a hoax based on falsified data, misinterpretations of the Quran's text, and grammar inconsistencies.

 Additionally, since early Quran manuscripts can contain orthographic differences in certain passages, the precise number of letters in those sections can be unclear.
-For example, since the frequency of the letter Alif is subject to debate, there is not an universally agreed letter count in the Alif initialized Surahs.
+For example, since the frequency of the letter Alif is subject to debate, there is not a universally agreed letter count in the Alif initialized Surahs.
 However, to prove his theory Khalifa chose those versions of the text that included letter frequencies divisible by 19.
 Additionally, Khalifa claimed that the initial "Nūn" in Surah 68 should be spelled as to include an additional Nūn: "Nūn Wāw Nūn" in place of the orthodox spelling, "Nūn".
 This allowed Khalifa to claim that there are 133 (19×7) Nūns in Surah 68, instead of 132, which is not a multiple of 19.
 However, Khalifa's spelling does not appear in any Quranic manuscripts.
-He also assumed that the correct spelling or reading of the word "basṭatan", which occurs in Surah 7, verse 69, contains the Arabic letter Sīn instead of the letter Sād, which is the conventional spelling.
-He based this assertion on the Samarkand Codex, an 9th century Quranic manuscript which includes a spelling with the letter Sīn in place of Sād.
+He also assumed that the correct spelling or reading of the word "basṭatan", which occurs in Surah 7, verse 69, contains the Arabic letter Sīn instead of the letter Suād, which is the conventional spelling.
+He based this assertion on the Samarkand Codex, a 9th-century Quranic manuscript which includes a spelling with the letter Sīn in place of Suād.